SPARK SPACES FREQUENTLY ASKED QUESTIONS

 Delivery, Pickup & Display Board Printing

-Please can you tell me what category you suggest we enter under?
+Please can you tell me what category you suggest we should enter under?
 We have tried to create a very open entry system, for every possible type of design, so we have listed a large number of categories.
 Sometimes, a design may even fit more than one category.
 Don’t worry about choosing the “best” one when registering.
 Everything is judged on its merits.
 Designs are not judged within a category, but rather, in the context of our Criteria.
 There are no rigid divisions–categories are listed here so a designer feels that their work is appropriate and welcome.
 We can have any number of winners–or none in any given area.
 All depends on the work, and the design sensibility of jury.
 That’s why we work hard to find tough, fair and collegial judges.

 Please explain the “World-changing” category.
 Aspirational designs that contribute to the quality of life or “betterment.”
 Might be a sun-powered lamp system, or water pump, or efficient new entertainment system…